SamuelSJames/tcrshop/README.md

     ```

 2. **Set Up IPFire Firewall**:
-    - Navigate to the `firewall/ipfire-config` directory.
+    - Navigate to the `firewall/ipfire-config.md` directory.
     - Follow the configuration guide to set up the firewall.

 3. **Configure Cisco IOS Switch**:
-    - Navigate to the `switch/cisco-ios-config` directory.
+    - Navigate to the `switch/cisco-ios-config.md` directory.
     - Apply the configurations to your Cisco switch.

 4. **Set Up Server Services**:
-    - Navigate to the `server` directory.
+    - Navigate to the `server/server.md` directory.
     - Follow the individual service setup guides for the log server, SSH server, NVR, and NFS.

 ## Contributing